openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 * If the text of your problem contains special formatting or characters, or if your problem contains a Python script, you use the Advanced Editor.

-For example, the following problems require the Advanced Editor.
+For example, you must use the Advanced Editor to define the following problems.

 .. image:: ../../../shared/building_and_running_chapters/Images/NumericalInput_Complex.png
- :alt: A problem that requires a square root as the answer
+ :alt: A problem that requires a square root as the answer.

+In this example, the question uses a Python script to compute the square root.

 For more information about including a Python script in your problem, see :ref:`Write Your Own Grader`.